Snake River Fishing

 Aerial View of Hells Canyon

 The Snake River travels a 1,056-mile journey from its headwaters in Yellowstone Park to its confluence with the Columbia River.
-The Snake River tumbles hundreds of feet between the basalt and granite walls of Hells Canyon.
+The river tumbles hundreds of feet between the basalt and granite walls of Hells Canyon.
 Eagles and falcons soar above the ridges.
 More than 100 years ago, Chief Joseph and his tribe of Nez Perce Indians lived in Hells Canyon.
 The area and its milder winters also drew Shoshone-Bannock, Northern Paiute, and Cayuse Indians.
 The canyon walls display their fine petroglyphs and pictographs.

-George with Smallmouth Bass
+Snake River Smallmouth Bass

-George with Smallmouth Bass
+Angler with Smallmouth Bass

 Sturgeon Fishing on the Snake River